jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/everything-only-or-lack-of-choice-is-guarantees.md

 The principle of Everything Only may be the opposite: instead of making everything optional, everything is included without a choice.
 This limits all the possible situations, which makes things easier to test, there are no surprises and it is easy to give guarantees to a system’s functioning.

-But this principle dates out of a time when Encircle did not have extensible aspects yet.
+But this principle dates out of a time when Circular did not have extensible aspects yet.

 Optionality mostly caused problems in experiment 0.9 because aspects were required by other aspects and the dependency of aspects was not worked out well, and sometimes something used by one aspect, was missing in the generated code, because a dependency aspect was turned off, because it was optional.
 When code was generated, the code was not compilable, because there were references to things that were turned off.